 - Grafana provides an alerting feature, which can be integrated with other alerting systems like Alertmanager.

-- Grafana has a user-friendly interface that allows users to create, edit, and share dashboards easily.
+- Grafana’s user-friendly interface allows users to easily create, edit, and share dashboards.

 - Grafana’s alerting system is not as rich as other monitoring tools like Prometheus or Nagios.